-- The soy and honey acts like a brine, drawing in both flavor and moisture.
+- The combination of soy and honey acts like a brine, drawing in both flavor and moisture.
 Think back to your high school science classes and osmosis.

 - This is an easy way to take ordinary pork chops and make them a gourmet entree!

 That’s what happened to these chops as they soaked in their flavorful bath overnight.
 And the lemon juice tenderized the pork making them easy to slice with a table knife.
 This dish has just usurped all other pork chop recipes in my repertoire.
 You MUST try it.

 Each ingredient plays a part in flavoring this easy pork chop recipe.
 Many may already be in your kitchen.

 - Garlic and Green Onions – these aromatics provide a sharp onion-like flavor

 - Lemon Juice – brings acid which tenderizes

 - Soy Sauce – provides sodium which encourages the infusion of the marinade into the pork

 - Honey – brings sweetness to balance the other flavors